WillMatthews/TensorChess/README.md

 ##### UI and Client Mechanics
 - [x] Setup a usable interface to the 'chessboard' for a user.
-    - [x] Display a live FEN string for the board, for each move.
+    - [x] Display a live PGN string for the board, for each move.
     - [x] Display a move list.
     - [ ] Display a basic analysis.
     - [x] Display 'pieces in pocket' for each side.